mhuesch/polyglot-key-value-store/haskell/README.md

 ## example run

-see `test_run.txt`. kvstore can handle stdin input, like so: `cat test_run.txt | stack exec -- kvstore`
+see `test_run.txt`. kvstore can handle stdin input, like so: `cat test_run.txt | stack exec -- kvstore -p`

-once a database has been created, it can be reused like so:  `cat test_run.txt | stack exec -- kvstore -d $DB_PATH`
+once a database has been created, it can be reused like so:  `cat test_run.txt | stack exec -- kvstore -p -d $DB_PATH`

 ## design